joshuadavidthomas/django-bird/README.md

 - [django-web-components](https://github.com/Xzya/django-web-components)
 - [slippers](https://github.com/mixxorz/slippers)

-In particular, django-components is full-featured and will take you far and django-unicorn offers a novel approach to adding interactivity to Django projects without relyihng on a full Javascript framework.
+In particular, django-components is full-featured and will take you far, while django-unicorn offers a novel approach to adding interactivity to Django projects without relying on a full Javascript framework.

 > [!NOTE]
 > I also want to mention [django-template-partials](https://github.com/carltongibson/django-template-partials) by Carlton Gibson.
 While it is not a full component library, it allows you to define reusable inline template chunks, providing a lightweight approach to template reusability in Django.